HexHive/ViDeZZo/README.md

 ABS_PATH_TO_CRASHING_POC`.
 Note that UBSAN bugs need to enable "halt_on_error" and the check of "runtime error".

++ How to modify the PoC: run `./videzzo_tool/videzzo-poc-gen -i binary -o text -O path/to/text path/to/poc` to deserialize a PoC to a plan text file.
+Modify the text file and then serialize it: `./videzzo_tool/videzzo-poc-gen -i text -o binary -O path/to/poc path/to/binary`.

 ## Advanced usage: Source code coverage profiling

 With source code coverage profiling, we know what we can or cannot improve.
 To